vectordotdev/vector/DEVELOPING.md

 ## Building

 This will _compile_ the `vector` project in _debug_ mode.
-Be aware that this mode is not optimized and may run slow.
+Be aware that this mode is not optimized and may run slowly.
 Generally speaking, `make build` can be quite slow and poor for quick feedback.
 In most cases while developing `vector` you may want to use `make check` instead.

 ```bash
 make build